ydsingh/alexa/labs/HelloWorld/instructions/6-publication.md

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/6-8-global-fields._TTH_.png"/>

-    *  **Does this skill allow users to make purchases or spend real money?** For this trivia skill, the answer is no.  For future skills, make sure you answer this appropriately.
+    *  **Does this skill allow users to make purchases or spend real money?** For this hello world skill, the answer is no.  For future skills, make sure you answer this appropriately.

-    *  **Does this Alexa skill collect users' personal information?** Again, for this trivia skill, the answer is no.  If you do collect information about a user, such as names, email addresses, phone numbers, and so forth, ensure that you answer Yes to this question.
+    *  **Does this Alexa skill collect users' personal information?** Again, for this hello world skill, the answer is no.  If you do collect information about a user, such as full names, email addresses, phone numbers, and so forth, ensure that you answer Yes to this question.
         *  Answering "yes" to this question will also require you to provide a link to your Privacy Policy at the bottom of the page.

     *  **Is your skill directed to children under the age of 13?** Because you customized this skill with data you provided, it is possible that you created a skill that targets children under the age of 13.
 For this trivia skill, the answer is **no** because it doesn't target a specific age group.